Disclaimer

 - Data latency due to batch processing cycles (often daily).

-- Limited flexibility for semi-structured/unstructured data : How to do Machine Learning and Gen AI when you have just structured data ?
+- Limited or no support for semi-structured/unstructured data: How to do ML/AI when you have only structured data?

 And in real-life ?

-From there, data marts are built for different domains, finance, operations—providing clean, tailored access to the data they need, without touching the raw sources.
+From this warehouse, data marts are built for each function—finance, compliance, actuarial—offering curated access to the data they need without exposing the raw sources.
+The design ensures auditability, traceability, and consistency, aligned with strict governance policies.

 Curious about the how, why, and what’s under the hood?
 Dive into the full technical breakdown here 👉 Architectural Deep Dive: Traditional Data Warehousing.